nsmith-/coffeandbacon/README.md

 # Using a docker container
 The docker container can run both uproot and striped jobs (although xrootd has not been tested yet.)
+You probably want to run it on your laptop.
+For striped jobs, you will also need to VPN to the fermilab network.
 To run, execute
 ```bash
 ./run_container.sh